 ProHEALTH Care and ProHEALTH Dental are collaborating to provide top-quality sleep services for patients and employees, so they can get the restful night of sleep that they need.
-Dr. Lawrence Shulman, Chief of Pulmonary & Sleep Medicine, and Dr. Nojan Bakhtiari, Chief of Dental Sleep Medicine have joined together as the new ProHEALTH Sleep Medicine Team.
+Dr. Lawrence Shulman, Chief of Pulmonary & Sleep Medicine, and Dr. Jay Neuhaus, Director of Dental Sleep Services have joined together as the new ProHEALTH Sleep Medicine Team.

 A consistent good night’s sleep is more important than you may think.
 Your quality of sleep directly reflects your quality of life and health.
 Overall, sleep affects weight, mood and cardiovascular health.
 Recent studies show that the result of poor sleep is linked to gaining weight and an increased risk of obesity.
 Also, lack of sleep can be directly correlated to heart disease, kidney disease, high blood pressure, diabetes, stroke, cancer acceleration and erectile dysfunction.